Predictia/AQUA/docs/sphinx/source/dashboard.rst

 General description and main components
 ---------------------------------------

-AQUA can act a backend for a an online web application (a "dashboard") that can be used to monitor the progress of the analysis and the results.
+AQUA can act as a backend for an online web application (a "dashboard") to monitor the progress of the analysis and of the results.

 A series of scripts is used to automatize running of the diagnostics on experiment output, collecting the figures and storing them in a remote object storage.
 The figures are then used to update a website that shows the results of the analysis.